Reading with you! πŸ“–

 Meet Gsolix β€” Who We Are, Why We Built This, and What's Next

 Behind every feature is a frustrated student who wanted better.
-Here's the full story of how Gsolix went from a bunch of school notes to a real learning platform.
+Here's the full story.

 +

-What started as a collection of study notes became something much bigger.
-Gsolix now has interactive quizzes for Biology, Physics, Mathematics, and Computer Science.
-It has flip flashcards, practice sets, a global XP leaderboard, live study chat rooms per subject, study clubs, and an AI tutor available around the clock.
+Gsolix now has interactive quizzes for Biology, Physics, Mathematics, CS, and Chemistry.
+Flashcards, live study chat, XP leaderboards, study clubs, and a community blog.
 All completely free.
 No ads, no subscriptions, no gatekeeping.
+That's not changing.

 🏫 About Gsolix 2